optimagic-dev/optimagic/docs/source/development/eep-03-alignment.md

 | `convergence_relative_gradient_tolerance`  | `convergence_gtol_rel`    | NlOpt      |
 | `convergence_scaled_gradient_tolerance`    | `convergence_gtol_scaled` |            |

+While it seems that many names are taken from NlOpt and not from SciPy, this is a bit misleading.
+SciPy does use the words `xtol`, `ftol` and `gtol` just like NlOpt, but it does not completely harmonize them between algorithms.
+We therefore chose NlOpt's version which is understandable for everyone who knows SciPy but more readable than SciPy's.

 ## Names we do not want to align

 - We do not want to rename `algorithm` to `method` because our algorithm names are